CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.5 Logging.md

 Based on the general security policy of the institution, a specific security policy MUST be drawn up in which comprehensible requirements and specifications are described, how the logging should be planned, constructed and operated safely.
 The directive MUST specify how, where and what should be logged.
 The nature and extent of the logging should be based on the protection requirements of the information.

-The guideline MUST be prepared by the ISB together with the responsible persons.
+The guideline MUST be compiled by the ISB together with the responsible persons.
 It MUST be known to all employees responsible for logging and be fundamental to their work.
 If the policy is changed or deviated from the requirements, this MUST be agreed and documented with the ISB.
 It MUST be checked on a regular basis to see if the directive is still correctly implemented.
 The results MUST be documented.

 #### OPS.1.1.5.A2 Definition of Roles and Responsibilities [Head IT]

 For the IT systems and applications defined in the logging policy (see OPS.1.1.5.A1 * Creation of a security policy for logging *) MUST be designated.
 These MUST ensure that the logging policy is followed.

 #### OPS.1.1.5.A3 Configuration of logging at system and network level
 All security-relevant events of IT systems and applications MUST be logged.
 If the IT systems and applications defined as relevant in the logging policy have a logging function, they MUST be used.
-When logging is set up, the manufacturer's specifications for each IT system or application MUST be followed.
+When logging is established, the manufacturer's specifications for the particular IT systems or applications MUST be followed.
 It must be checked in reasonable intervals, if the logging is still working correctly.
 The intervals MUST be defined in the logging policy.
 If operational and security-relevant events can not be logged on an IT system, further IT systems MUST be integrated for logging (eg events at the network level).

 #### OPS.1.1.5.A4 Time synchronization of the IT systems